 The craze started in the early eighties in Taiwan, according to Wikipedia, who says:

 “Bubble teas are typically of two distinct types: fruit-flavored teas and milk teas.
 However, some shops offer hybrid "fruit milk teas". “

 I must have had the latter, a pale orange soup with lumps of jelly loitering at the bottom.
 Piercing the plastic sealing with a straw more suited to piping, I tentatively moved my head down towards the drink.
 As soon as I started sucking, the lumps of jelly, which up until this point had sat quietly on the base of my drink, started shooting into my mouth like tennis balls fired by a machine.

 I tried to call for help but skirmished jelly balls flew from my mouth.
 Children looked at me as if they’d time-traveled into Madame Tussauds and were staring at a 3D replica of the Alien.

 The bubbles, more like soggy berries, now sat at the bottom of the glass alone.
 Whereas before they had thrown themselves into the straw, without the liquid they wouldn’t move.
 Which makes me think bubble tea is not meant for consumption, but to be seen with; a drinks accessory.

 The girl at the counter in the bubble tea store (a chain dedicated to the plague??!!) offered me instructions but I passed telling her I’d consumed liquids before.
 “Getting a balance between juice and bubbles is key,” she’d said.

 My new balance is 100 per cent tea.
-With bubbles tea stores cropping up like forgotten STDs, it’s time to take a stand.
+With bubbles tea stores cropping up like forgotten STDs, it is time to take a stand, people.
 Because bubble tea is not a drink, it’s a movement.
-And only tea can stop it’s curse – its time to burst the bubble, people.
+And only tea can stop its curse – it's time to burst the bubble, people.